Before we read First John 5:15 we want to

 Normally it is a good thing for a believer to leave this earth

-shall receive a reward.
-If any mans work shall be burned, he shall suffer
+built thereupon, he shall receive a reward.
+If any mans work shall be burned,

-before Christ and give an account of my Christian life.
-I will be saved because
+before Christ and give an account of our Christian lives.
+We will be saved

-of the blood of Christ, but I will not be allowed into heaven without going
+because of the blood of Christ, but we will not be allowed into heaven without

 The Bible says in First John 5:17, All unrighteousness is sin: and there is a sin not unto